evmcnb/quartz/content/Pearls/Conn's syndrome.md

 The first line investigation for this is a plasma aldosterone/renin ratio, which should show **high aldosterone** levels alongside **low renin** levels.

+> [!danger] Most common cause of **secondary** hypertension

+Management with a MRA - spironolactone, eplerenone

+Treat the underlying cause:
+- Stent renal artery if stenosed
+- Remove the adrenal if adenoma.